Hawthorn Medical Practice

 Responsibility for Review

-The Infection Prevention and Control Lead Marian Razik is responsible for reviewing and producing the Annual Statement for and on behalf of the Hawthorn Medical Practice
+The Infection Prevention and Control Lead Tracy Leighton is responsible for reviewing and producing the Annual Statement for and on behalf of the Hawthorn Medical Practice

 Infection Control Annual Statement 2021